menacit/practical_cryptography_course/42-usecase_ransomware.md

 Randomly generated symmetric key is encrypted against intruder's public key.

-Commonly use established standards, such as AES and RSA.
+These days, they commonly use established standards, such as AES and RSA.

 Often relies on the same cryptography libraries as everyone else, because